When someone is high on meth they love everything and everyone.

 Hope at The Raleigh House

 We know how hopeless it can feel when confronting addiction, especially crystal meth.
-Our master’s level trained therapists have met—and helped—hundreds of people.
+Our master’s level trained therapists have met and helped hundreds of people.
 We do that by addressing not only the physical aspect of addiction, but by also addressing the mental, emotional, spiritual and social aspects.
-Fill out our form or contact us today to learn more about the crystal meth addiction treatment program at The Raleigh House.